Kinto/kinto/docs/api/authentication.rst

 A *Basic Auth* can also be enabled in :ref:`configuration` for the convenience of clients or testing.

-By default, we profite a setup using :term:`Firefox Accounts`, that verifies the *OAuth2 bearer tokens* on a remote server, and provides some API endpoints to perform the *OAuth* dance.
+By default, we propose a setup using :term:`Firefox Accounts`, that verifies the *OAuth2 bearer tokens* on a remote server, and provides some API endpoints to perform the *OAuth* dance.